The built-in browser <style> component lets you add inline CSS stylesheets to your document.

 • children: a string, required.
 The contents of the stylesheet.

 • precedence: a string.
 Tells React where to rank the <style> DOM node relative to others in the document <head>, which determines which stylesheet can override the other.
-Its value can be (in order of precedence) "reset", "low", "medium", "high".
-Stylesheets with the same precedence go together whether they are <link> or inline <style> tags or loaded using the preload or preinit functions.
+React will infer that precedence values it discovers first are “lower” and precedence values it discovers later are “higher”.
+Many style systems can work fine using a single precedence value because style rules are atomic.
+Stylesheets with the same precedence go together whether they are <link> or inline <style> tags or loaded using preinit functions.

 • href: a string.
 Allows React to de-duplicate styles that have the same href.